-BL-14C Beamline for X-ray medical imaging This is the only beamline in the world that has a vertical wiggler as its light source, which produces vertically polarized light.
-Using this unique synchrotron adiation, an X-ray interferometer with a horizontal configuration, which is not affected by gravity, has been installed to perform ultra-sensitive, large-field X-ray phase imaging experiments with the highest performance in the world. (utilization of light) The processed light is irradiated onto the sample and data are acquired (photo: in situ high-resolution angle-resolved photoemission spectrometer installed at BL-2).
+BL-14C Beamline for X-ray medical imaging

+This is the only beamline in the world that has a vertical wiggler as its light source, which produces vertically polarized light.
+Using this unique synchrotron radiation, an X-ray interferometer with a horizontal configuration, which is not affected by gravity, has been installed to perform ultra-sensitive, large-field X-ray phase imaging experiments with the highest performance in the world.

+Synchrotron radiation experiments - Create light and illuminate with light.-

+Synchrotron radiation produced by accelerators is processed in beamlines and directed to experimental instruments.
+The Photon Factory, an academic facility, allows researchers not only to use the instruments, but also to develop highly original research equipment including beamline.(Using BL-2 as an example, we will introduce the technologies used in the process from the production of light to its irradiation onto a sample.)

+tion grating monochromator at BL-2).

+Experimental apparatus (utilization of light)

+The processed light is irradiated onto the sample and data are acquired (photo: in situ high-resolution angle-resolved photoemission spectrometer installed at BL-2).

-- - 4 Light source accelerator The ring-shaped light source accelerator has a circular array of bending magnets that bend electron orbits to generate light.
-The straight sections between the bending magnets are equipped • e with undulators, which generate highly brilliant light.
-In synchrotron radiation experiments where small samples are analyzed, the quality of the light source greatly affects the quality of experiment. magnet Photon Factory has undergone several upgrades based on the latest accelerator technology since its first beam of 40 years ago, and remains competitive to this day. synchrotron radiation Undulator : A device consisting of many alternating magnetic poles.
+Light source accelerator

+The ring-shaped light source accelerator has a circular array of bending magnets that bend electron orbits to generate light.
+The straight sections between the bending magnets are equipped with undulators, which generate highly brilliant light.
+In synchrotron radiation experiments where small samples are analyzed, the quality of the light source greatly affects the quality of experiment. magnet Photon Factory has undergone several upgrades based on the latest accelerator technology since its first beam of 40 years ago, and remains competitive to this day.

+Undulator : A device consisting of many alternating magnet poles.
 Electrons changed their direction by each magnetic pole generate synchrotron radiation, which interferes with each other to produce highly-brilliant light.

-Bending magnet : Emits continuous spectrum of light over a wide energy range Beam transfer between injector and light source accelerator The electron beam accelerated by the injector is delivered to the light source accelerator.
+Bending magnet : Emits continuous spectrum of light over a wide energy range

+Beam transfer between injector and light source accelerator

+The electron beam accelerated by the injector is delivered to the light source accelerator.
 The injector linac injects electron beams into two synchrotron radiation rings (PF ring and PF-AR) and electron and positron beams into the collider SuperKEKB.
 In 2017, an upgrade was completed to allow each ring to be injected with electron and positron beams of different energies and charge, switching between them at high speeds.
 With this upgrade, the two synchrotron rings are now operating in top-up mode, i.e., the electron beam is injected continually and the stored current is kept constant.

-BL-19A/B Beamline for soft X-ray microscopy and spectroscopy A scanning transmission X-ray microscope (STXM), which can identify not only elements but also different compounds made of the same element, is installed.
+-BL-19A/B Beamline for soft X-ray microscopy and spectroscopy

+A scanning transmission X-ray microscope (STXM), which can identify not only elements but also different compounds made of the same element, is installed.
 The STXM is used in many scientific fields, including environmental, earth, planetary sciences, and new innovations in industry.